 Early access to help, early CPR, early defibrillation and early advance life support are the important links in the chain of survival in sudden out-of-hospital cardiac arrest.
 You can make a difference.

 If you see someone collapse, who is unresponsive and not breathing, they will still have oxygen-rich blood in their body – you are the link in the chain that will make a difference to their survival.

-The key thing to remember when administering CPR is to keep compressing the chest until trained emergency medical personnel take over from you.
+The key thing to remember when administering CPR is to keep compressing the chest until trained emergency medical personnel can take over.